I can’t remember exactly how I came to encounter the idea of minimalism and become so into it.

 I haven’t bought any new items of clothing for so long that a tree could grow.
 I’m feeling pretty adequate with myself and with whatever I have right now.
 I do have some wishlist, but I’m giving them time and enough research so I don’t have to buy two or three of the same things just because this one is lack of something and the other one is lack of another thing, if you get what I mean.
 And it’s so awesome whenever I follow my friends to go shopping, have quite a lot of money in my wallet and still being able to say, “No, I don’t need that.
 I’m good” – to the temptation.
 So firm, it annoys my friends.

 Minimalism in a way, also helps me to say no. It’s something I’m struggling with for quite a long time.

-and being a minimalist doesn’t mean that you’re a cheapskate as how I used to believe before, though it does relate to frugality, but that’s really optional and not really the core of living with less.
+Being a minimalist doesn’t mean that you’re a cheap skate as how I used to believe before, though it does relate to frugality, but that’s really optional and not really the core of living with less.
 Instead, being mindful about what you keep around you makes you wanna invest more.
 I’ve slightly increased my standard on things that I buy because I only want to have the best one thing instead of too many just-OK things.
-This leads me to really question what’s important to me and discover my very own taste in everything, not just following the trend or the friends.
+This leads me to really question what’s important to me and discover my very own taste in everything, not just after the trend or the friends.

 Ohh I’m sorry this post is getting lengthy already.
-I’ll write again tomorrow insyaAllah.
+I’ll write again tomorrow.
 Stay tune if you’re interested to know more about my journey to minimalism.